jgillick/avr-multidrop-bootloader/SETUP.md

 Setting up your bus to be programmed is remarkably easy.

+## Burning the bootloader

 ## Communication

-The first thing you're going to need is a way to communicate with your nodes.
-Using an FTDI breakout board is the easiest way to go, but you need to use on that provides access to the `DSR` for signal and `TXEN` if you choose to communicate via RS485.
+Now you're going to need a way to communicate with your nodes.
+Using an FTDI breakout board is the easiest way to go, but you need to use on that provides access to the `DSR` for signal and `TXEN` (for the RS485 transceiver).

 ### BOB-12731 FTDI Breakout
 The [BOB-12731](https://www.sparkfun.com/products/12731) FTDI breakout board, by SparkFun, provides all the necessary pins for